SemLaan/Goril-Engine/README.md

 The build scripts included are also only for debug mode.

 ### If you want to use a different build system, here's what you need to know:
-Note that I have only compiled this code with GCC no idea if it works with other compilers.
+Note that I have only compiled this code with GCC, no idea if it works with other compilers.

 Building the game:\
 C standard is c17\